omarmhamza/pi-vault/README.md

   <img  src="https://i.ibb.co/FY5FnFK/ezgif-com-gif-maker.gif ">
 </p>

 <h2>pi-vault is a web based software for the Raspberry Pi, it is used to store your sensitive data such as passwords in an encrypted manner.
-The web interface allows you to create accounts and store online credientials such as emails,usernames and passwords</h2>
+The web interface allows you to create accounts and store online credentials such as emails,usernames and passwords</h2>

 <br>